Learn why you must mitigate your damages after an injury. Don’t let the insurance company cut your compensation for failure to limit your losses.

 Failure to Mitigate Damages as an Affirmative Defense

 For example, the at-fault driver’s insurance company might accept liability for their insured causing a car accident.
-However, the adjuster won’t pay for extra medical costs that could have been avoided if the victim hadn’t refused medical care after the collision.
+However, the adjuster won’t pay for extra medical costs that could have been avoided if the injured person hadn’t refused medical care after the collision.
 Or, perhaps the victim didn’t return to work when released by their doctor.

 After any injury, you must seek medical care as soon as possible.
 Not only is this best for your health and well-being, but it’s basic injury mitigation.
-Delaying medical attention gives the insurance company a good excuse to reduce your compensation.
+Delaying medical attention gives the insurance company a good excuse to reduce your payout.